-The Group strives to maintain a harmonious workplace where employees are free from any form of discrimination.
-All persons are given equal opportunities to be considered regardless of race, social class, age, nationality, religion, disability, gender, or sexual orientation in our recruitment and promotion process.
+It is our policy to give everyone equal opportunities in our recruitment and promotion process regardless of race, social class, age, nationality, religion, disability, gender, or sexual orientation, etc.

-All matters related to compensation, dismissal, recruitment, promotion, working hours, rest periods, equal opportunity, diversity, anti-discrimination, and other benefits and welfare are structured to comply with all applicable laws and regulations such as the Employment Ordinance (Cap.
-57 of the Laws of Hong Kong), Employees' Compensation Ordinance (Cap.
-282 of the Laws of Hong Kong), Personal Data (Privacy) Ordinance (Cap.
-486 of the Laws of Hong Kong), Sex Discrimination Ordinance (Cap.
-480 of the Laws of Hong Kong), and Disability Discrimination Ordinance (Cap.
-487 of the Laws of Hong Kong) in Hong Kong, or the "Labour Law of the People's Republic of China", the "Labour Contract Law of the People's Republic of China", and the "Regulations on Work-related Injury Insurances" in Mainland China.
+Matters in relation to compensation, dismissal, recruitment, promotion, working hours, rest periods, equal opportunity, diversity, anti-discrimination, and other benefits and welfare are structured to comply with all applicable laws and regulations in the jurisdictions we operate in, which include but not limited to:

+Country/region Laws/regulations Hong Kong Employment Ordinance (Cap.
+57 of the Laws of Hong Kong) Employees' Compensation Ordinance (Cap.
+282 of the Laws of Hong Kong) Minimum Wage Ordinance (Cap.608 of the Laws of Hong Kong) Sex Discrimination Ordinance (Cap.
+480 of the Laws of Hong Kong) Disability Discrimination Ordinance (Cap.
+487 of the Laws of Hong Kong) Mainland China The Labour Law of the PRC The Labour Contract Law of the PRC The Social Insurance Law of the PRC The Law of the PRC on the Protection of Rights and Interests of Women Regulations on Work-related Injury Insurances